yoman07/geo-server/README.md

 Client emit event:
 * `connect` - emitted when someone joins the channel with data `fb_id` - this can be any unique id
 * `position_update` - emitted when someone change position with data `latitude` and `longitude`
-* `photo_received` - emitted when someone make a photo and send to other user with data `fb_id` - receiver id, `image` - image in base64 format and `locationImage` - location where photo was made
+* `send_photo` - emitted when someone make a photo and send to other user with data `fb_id` - receiver id, `image` - image in base64 format and `locationImage` - location where photo was made

 Server emit event: